gotta getta story

 While carving out a niche in Victoria, GGG has generated interest and excitement for their brand of music theatre, attracting support, partnership and collaboration with some of Victoria’s most exciting theatre and arts institutions and organizations.
 GGG’s fresh approach to music theatre has seen a variety of unconventional locations from basements to orchards, sidewalk to staircases, steadily building a community audience and feeding the regions hunger for quality professional productions.
 Opportunities continue to blossom though Gotta Getta Gimmick’s uncanny ability to provide detailed, innovative productions, adapted to their surroundings and audience.

-The following individuals have contributed generously to Gotta Getta Gimmick over the past year, and we would like to thank them for their continued support of our work.
-YOU GUYS ROCK!
+The following individuals have contributed to Gotta Getta Gimmick over the past year, and we would like to thank them.

 |The Belfry Theatre||Tara Gilroy-Scott||Robert Milne|